 - a.
-All newly hired employees shall be on probation for the first six (6) months of employment.
+All newly hired employees shall be on probation for the first six (6) months of employment, except for Public Safety Communications Department Communicators who shall be on probation for the first fifteen (15) months of employment.
 For each probationary week in which such probationary employee works less than one-half (1/2) of their regularly scheduled hours of work there shall be added seven (7) calendar days to the probationary period and the employee shall be notified of such by their manager. - b.
 Probationary employees who receive a promotion, transfer or voluntary demotion to another position shall have their probationary period extended three (3) months. - c.
 Probationary employees must receive at least one performance evaluation during the probationary period.
 The evaluation shall occur during the sixty (60) to ninety (90) day period, as required by § 18.14 (2) of the Dane County Ordinance. - d.
 Any employee who has not received written notice of termination prior to the date of completion of their probationary period shall be considered to have completed their probationary period. - e.
 Probationary employees shall have all of the rights provided by this Handbook except the right to grieve a suspension or discharge. - f.
-Where an employee has not received at least one performance evaluation as described in section c above, the employee can request a thirty day (30) extension of their probationary period and it shall be granted. - g.
+Where an employee has not received a performance evaluation as described in section c above, the employee can request a 30-day extension of their probationary period and it shall be granted. - g.
 Probationary employees shall normally receive six and one-half (6-1/2) longevity credits while on probation and shall receive the first increment increase in their pay upon earning such longevity credits.

-SECTION: HR
+SECTION: HR TOPIC: Project Positions

-TOPIC: Public Works and Highway Committee

-December, 2023